CURENT/dime/docs/source/quick_start/windows.rst

     With all of the Setup done, making and installing DiME is quite similar to how its done in the Linux version.
     There are just a few more changes that need to be made.
 Assuming you are in the dime folder, move to the server folder.
-There are two files that are going to need changes --- Makefile and config.mk.
+There are two files that are going to need changes: Makefile and config.mk.

 Open config.mk.
 There are three lines at the bottom of the file: